Richard Haking: Battle of Loos

-On 1 September, Haig, commander of the First Army, recommended Haking, as a known "thruster", for command of XI Corps.
+On 1 September, Haig, commander of the First Army, recommended Haking, a "thruster", for command of XI Corps.
 (Note: The ODNB states that he was given the command in August 1915.)
 The promotion was not confirmed until 4 September, as Field Marshal Sir John French, Commander-in-Chief of the BEF, was ill.
 Haking, now a temporary lieutenant-general, held this command until the end of the war.

 Preparations

 XI Corps took part as a reserve in the Battle of Loos in September 1915.
 He later told the official historian, James Edmonds, that he had thought Haig wanted XI Corps to fill the gap between I Corps (Hubert Gough) and IV Corps (Henry Rawlinson) in the offensive, not act as a reserve at all.
 Before the battle Haking spoke to the men of 2nd Guards Brigade.
 One observer recorded that he "spoke very confidently, comparing the German line to the crust of a pie, behind which, once broken, he said, there is not much resistance to be expected.
 He ended up by saying "I don't tell you this to cheer you up.
 I tell it you because I really believe it".
 He assured his commanders that there would be no German resistance once their line had been broken (letter of Lieutenant-Colonel Rowland Feilding to his wife, 16 September 1915).
 Although "everyone was too optimistic", Haking's promises to regimental officers that there would be "very little opposition" were "altogether misleading" and a "most regrettable travesty of the real facts" (testimony of various colonels to the official historian in the mid-1920s).

-The New Army 21st Division and 24th Division in XI Corps were committed to battle but not the Guards Division which was held in reserve.
-The attacking divisions were tired and hungry after an overnight march to conceal their presence from the enemy, at 2.30 p.m. on 25 September, the first day of the battle.
-Haig requested the release of the reserve early in the morning, soon after the attack began and an order was indeed telephoned from GHQ after 9 a.m.
+The New Army 21st Division and 24th Division in XI Corps, were committed to battle but not the Guards Division which was held in reserve.
+The attacking divisions were tired and hungry after an overnight march to conceal their presence from the enemy, at 2:30 p.m. on 25 September, the first day of the battle.
+Haig requested the release of the reserve early in the morning, soon after the attack began and an order was indeed telephoned from GHQ after 9:00 a.m.
 French also insisted on visiting army and corps headquarters later in the morning to give his final permission.
 It also seems to be the case that poor traffic control prevented the reserves moving up.
 Nick Lloyd wrote that French was partly to blame for the confusion for not having decided when the reserves were to be released.
 General Frederick Maurice of GHQ later blamed himself for not having gone into sufficient detail when briefing Haking as he assumed that the reserves would be passing into First Army control and Haig's staff would sort the matter out.
 (Traffic control during offensives improved later.)